kaywina/docs-layer/tech-blog/blog/2025-09-24-choosing-style-guide.md

 - **[IBM Style Guide](https://ptgmedia.pearsoncmg.com/images/9780132101301/samplepages/0132101300.pdf)** - Focused on enterprise software

 :::tip
-Use [Vale CLI](https://vale.sh/) to lint your content for adherence to specific style guide.
+Use [Vale CLI](https://vale.sh/) to lint your content for adherence to a specific style guide.
 :::

 ## Defining an In-House Guide